rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Lab Search JSON logs cloudtrail.md

 - choose 'Change Properties' from the list
 - in the 'Stacking' section select Normal rather than None and click Save.
 The new stacked chart nicely shows the distribution of errors over time.
 Since this is a lab environment the errors are quite periodic.

 ![Alt text](images/chart_properties.png)

 ## 6. Parsing Fields Manually
 By default JSON logs are auto parsed and all fields extracted.
 It's a good search practice as you get more advanced with Sumo Logic to parse out fields using parsing operators - since other types of logs might not have an auto parse mode.

-Here you see an example search with parse operators - **JSON**, simple **Parse** anchor, and **parse regex** which are some of the many parse operators available.
+Here you see an example search with parse operators - **json**, simple **parse** anchor, and **parse regex** which are some of the many parse operators available.
 Don't worry if the search syntax is overwhelming right now - the key things to note are:
-- parsing is one of the key skills in Sumo Logic to extract fields and generate insights from structured or semi-structured logs
+- parsing is a key skill to extract fields and generate insights from structured or semi-structured logs
-- there are many parse operators for differnet log formats
+- there are many parse operators for different log formats
 - parse operators act as a filter unless you use nodrop keyword.

-Run this search and you will see that parsed fields are already displayed as a column in results, and ticked in field browser.
 ```
  _sourcecategory = Labs/AWS/CloudTrail* errorcode
 // Parse a field using JSON operator